xsolla/pay-station-sdk/README.md

 1. Add the `<psdk-status>` component to the HTML markup to see the payment status.
 1. Create a `return` page.
 1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
-1. Initialize `headlessCheckout.init` to initialization library and set accessToken at `headlessCheckout.setToken`.
+1. Set accessToken at `headlessCheckout.setToken`.
+Run `headlessCheckout.init` to initialize the headless checkout library.